isomerpages/moe-serangoonsec/_academic-programmes/English Language & Literature.md

 This year, we embarked on a level-wide Science-EL Project Work for our Sec 1 students.
 Students were guided in oral communication skills – e.g. preparing a script, accurate pronunciation, addressing the audience – for their Project Work class presentation, which formed part of their school-based assessment.

 **II.
 Humanities-EL Learning Journeys 2022**

+As part of post-exam activities this year, we collaborated with the Humanities Department to organise Learning Journeys for Sec 1 and 2 students.
+Our Sec 1 StaRs had the chance to visit the Kranji War Memorial where they saw for themselves the 4,461 gravestones lined up proudly on a slope to honour the fallen heroes of WWII.
+Meanwhile, our Sec 2 StaRs enjoyed a scenic treetop walk enroute to the historic coastal fort of Fort Siloso where they learnt more about British defence of Southern Singapore during WWII.

+Armed with their mobile devices, our StaRs vlogged their experience as they explored these sites.